smuralee/code-samples/README.md

 # DSA Samples

-Data Structures and Algorithms using C and Python
+Data Structures and Algorithms using Java and Python

+## Tenets

+* Understand what problem the data structure or algorithm is solving
+* Focus is to improve problem solving skills
+* Do not solve a problem with the coding competition as a target